A Second Message to America: Synopsis

 On September 2, 2014, the SITE Intelligence Group discovered the video of Sotloff's execution on what they called "a file-sharing site" and released it to their subscribers.

 The video opens with a news clip of a press conference of an August 20 speech by American president Barack Obama (Note: Barack Obama: "The United States of America will continue to do what we must do to protect our people.
 We will be vigilant and we will be relentless.
-When people harm Americans anywhere, we do what's necessary to see that justice is done and we act against ISIL, standing alongside others.") denouncing ISIL for the beheading of journalist James Foley followed by a title screen.
+When people harm Americans anywhere, we do what's necessary to see that justice is done and we act against ISIL, standing alongside others.") denouncing IS for the beheading of journalist James Foley followed by a title screen.
 The video then shows Sotloff, wearing an orange jumpsuit kneeling with his hands behind his back and a wireless microphone in a desert background.
 To his right is a figure dressed head-to-toe in black, holding a knife in his left hand and wearing a pistol in a holster, who was later identified as Mohammed Emwazi (Jihadi John), the same person that killed James Foley.
 Then Sotloff delivers a prepared statement:

 I am Steven Joel Sotloff.
 I'm sure you know exactly who I am by now and why I am appearing before you.
 And now this time for my message:

 Obama, your foreign policy of intervention in Iraq was supposed to be for the preservation of American lives and interests, so why is it that I am paying the price of your interference with my life.
 Am I not an American citizen?
 You've spent billions of U.S. tax payers dollars and we've lost thousands of our troops in our previous fighting against the Islamic State, so where is the people's interest in reigniting this war?

 From what little I know about foreign policy, I remember a time you could not win an election without promising to bring our troops back home from Iraq and Afghanistan and to close down Guantanamo.
 Here you are now, Obama, nearing the end of your term, and having achieving none of the above, and deceivingly marching us the American people in the blazing fire.

 Next the executioner says while waving the knife at the camera: